Broken Expectations: The Effects of Modelling Assumptions on the Inferred Dark Matter Distribution in the Milky Way's Satellites: Results

-The 2-D axis ratio also demonstrates overall stretching when Ursa Minor is at pericentre, but not always.
-At every second pericentre, the 2-D axis ratio seems to change quickly from stretched-out to nearly perfect sphericity (when the dwarf is clearly deformed in 3-D).
-This indicates that in some instances, the 3-D major axis of the dwarf is aligned closely with the line-of-sight, thus causing the dSph to appear spherical.
-From the top panel, it can be seen that both the stretching in the plane of the sky and the times when the dwarf appears artificially spherical cause peaks in the estimator's accuracy.
-Perhaps surprisingly, the mass estimated at pericentre can be more accurate, though this effect is artificial as, on average, the 2-D estimator is biased low by $\sim$ 15~per~cent for the dark matter component in Ursa Minor.
-Over time, as the dwarf becomes more spherical, these peaks decrease in amplitude, while the estimator's accuracy slowly increases with increased accuracy at apocentre.
-This is a consistent pattern we find for the dwarfs in our sample.
+The 2-D axis ratio also demonstrates overall stretching of the dark matter halo when Ursa Minor is at pericentre, but not always.
+At every second pericentre, the 2-D axis ratio changes quickly from stretched-out to nearly perfect sphericity (when the dwarf is clearly deformed in 3-D).
+This indicates that in some instances, the 3-D major axis of the halo is aligned closely with the line-of-sight, thus causing the halo to appear spherical in 2-D. From the top panel, it can be seen that both the stretching in the plane of the sky and the times when the halo appears artificially spherical cause peaks in the estimator's accuracy.

 Finally, we compare the result again with the modified 2-D Wolf estimator, which uses a directly obtained half-mass radius and mean line-of-sight velocity dispersion within this radius, shown in red in Figure \ref{fig:umi_wolf_ratio_dm}.
 In this case, we see that the estimator accuracy oscillates resonantly with the orbital phase, with more accurate results at apocentre and less accurate at pericentre.
+Only minor fluctutations in the accuracy of the modified 2-D estimator are observed at pericentre, indicating that the corresponing peaks in the 2-D and 3-D estimators stem primarily from effects of tides on the outer parts of the halo, suggesting that these effects are less likely to affect the more embedded stellar population, as we discuss in the following.